Skip to content

 Execution: The First 180 Days

-The most dangerous period is the first six months.
-Most founders offer a "non-recoverable draw" (guaranteed commission) for 3-6 months to cover the ramp time.
-This is a trap.
-It signals that you expect zero performance during onboarding.
+The most sensitive period is the first six months.
+Many founders offer a "non-recoverable draw" (guaranteed commission) for 3-6 months to cover ramp time.
+That may be appropriate in some markets, but it can also signal that no meaningful commercial progress is expected during onboarding.

 The "Recoverable" Ramp

-Instead of a guarantee, structure a recoverable draw against future commissions, or set realistic ramp quotas (e.g., Month 1: 0%, Month 3: 50%, Month 6: 100%).
-This keeps the pressure on pipeline generation from Day 1.
+Instead of a blanket guarantee, consider a recoverable draw against future commissions, or set realistic ramp quotas (e.g., Month 1: 0%, Month 3: 50%, Month 6: 100%).
+This keeps attention on pipeline quality from Day 1.

 The MBO Component